Information about the Specialist Language Examination at the North Rhine State Chamber of Physicians

 There are no changes to the application process for the license to practice as a doctor.
 The processing of applications for the issuing of licences remains the task of the competent district government in Düsseldorf or Cologne.

-If the competent district government has sufficiently reviewed the application for a license and deems a specialist language examination to be necessary, it sends the Medical Association North Rhine the necessary data.
+If the competent district government has sufficiently reviewed the application for a license and deems a specialist language examination to be necessary, it sends the North Rhine State Chamber of Physicians the necessary data.

 That means that personal registration is not necessary.

-After the Medical Association North Rhine has received the data from the respective district government, it usually contacts the applicant by e-mail and requests the applicant to pay the management fee for the specialist examination of currently 350 Euro.
-After receipt of the fee, the applicant is then allocated the next possible examination date and receives a letter from the Medical Association North Rhine giving the examination date and all the necessary information for the examination.
+After the North Rhine State Chamber of Physicians has received the data from the respective district government, it usually contacts the applicant by e-mail and requests the applicant to pay the management fee for the specialist examination of currently 350 Euro.
+After receipt of the fee, the applicant is then allocated the next possible examination date and receives a letter from the North Rhine State Chamber of Physicians giving the examination date and all the necessary information for the examination.
 The letter also contains the time at which the applicant is to arrive at the examination centre.
 The time is to be observed precisely, as late appearance counts as failure of the examination.

-The examination centre is the Medical Association North Rhine, Tersteegenstr.
+The examination centre is the North Rhine State Chamber of Physicians, Tersteegenstr.
 9, 40474 Düsseldorf

 Note: At this point, it is already possible for the applicant to co-determine the prospective examination date.
 The invitation to the examination is issued when the payment is transferred.